 How to Boost Customer Experience Amid COVID-19: 3 essentials for Retailers

 A global pandemic is the ultimate case of disruption for retailers.
-As thousands of brick and mortar stores shutter and supply chains face massive upheaval, COVID-19 poses an urgent threat to many businesses.
+As thousands of brick and mortar stores shutter, the in-store customer experience is upended, and supply chains face massive upheaval, COVID-19 poses an urgent threat to many businesses.

 Coming out on the other side requires retailers to increase their resilience and adaptability to widescale external disruption.

 Those that have already embraced digital innovation and evolved their approach to the customer experience will fare best today and in the long-term.
 For those that are lagging behind, the time for transformation is now.

 In the world of eCommerce, customer-centricity rules

 If it wasn’t clear before, it should be obvious now that eCommerce must be a primary business strategy for retailer competition and survival.

 Despite consumers’ proclivity to hoard essentials — like toilet paper, canned food, and water — we know that online shopping for non-essential products has also increased throughout the pandemic.

 According to a Klaviyo survey of 32,563 brands, overall revenues rose by an average of 65% between March 14 and April 17, with home goods, athletic products, and loungewear recording unprecedented sales.